STOP IT! Just stop it.

 You may notice that schools can only do better with the consent – and dollars – of school boards and local tax paying citizens, as well as state and federal legislatures.

-You might observe that no teacher or administrator or law enforcement officer ever goes to work in the morning intending to screw up or expecting to be in a violent crisis situation.
-You might notice that people such as yourself are often distracted by multiple demands, are often feeling stressed and pressured, are often overwhelmed and exhausted.
+You might observe that no teacher or administrator or law enforcement officer goes to work in the morning intending to screw up or expecting to be in a violent crisis situation.
+You might notice that such people – just like you – are often distracted by multiple demands, are often feeling stressed and pressured, are often overwhelmed and exhausted.
 Are likely to make mistakes.
 Are not necessarily bad people.